Nek5000/NekDoc/source/tutorials/multi_rans.rst

 .. code-block:: console

 	cd ~/Nek5000/tools
-	./maketools all
+	./maketools exo2nek gencon

-The above commands will compile all available Nek5000 tools including ``exo2nek``.
+The above command will compile ``exo2nek`` and ``genmap`` tool.
+The latter is required for :ref:`generating mesh connectivity <multi_gencon>` file at a later step.

 :Note:
 	Ensure that ``MAXNEL`` parameter in ``maketools.inc`` file is set to a high value.
 Default value is 150000.
-	Set to a number greater than the number of elements in the mesh (1000000) before running the above commands.
+	Set to a number greater than the number of elements in the mesh (1000000) before running the above command.

 Currently, ``exo2nek`` supports the following mesh elements,